ryanjohnsontv/node-red-contrib-ha-inovelli-manager/README.md

 ### Targets

 Click **add** to add an Entity, Device, Area, Floor, or Label to set the configuration parameter on — the same Targets picker as the Home Assistant Action node.
 Add as many rows of any type/combination as needed.
 Entity targets are also configurable ad-hoc via `msg.payload.entity_id` (a single ID or a comma-delimited list), which replaces any Entity targets configured here for that run only — Device/Area/Floor/Label targets are unaffected.
-Flows saved before this picker existed had a single "Entity ID(s)" text field; those are migrated automatically (see the upgrade note above).
 Any configured Entity targets are also set on a top-level `msg.entity_id` (in addition to `msg.payload.target.entity_id`), for downstream Action nodes whose own Target field is configured to read directly from `msg.entity_id`.

 ### Switch Type